AdoriZahard/hi3er/docs/index.md

 Buff | Load
 :----: | :----:
+Valkyries gain an additional 10 SP for every 60 SP restored. | 5
 Deployed Valkyries Total DMG increases 15%.
 This effect is negated 5s after taking DMG.
 Triggering it again resets the duration. | 10
 When a Support and Deployed Valkyrie are of matching type, all enemies on the field take 10% more Total DMG. | 15